 Sprague Lake is one of the most easily accessible alpine lakes in Colorado.
 It even has a wheelchair-friendly trail, making it an ideal choice for those who may need a little extra encouragement to hit the trail.
 However, don’t be fooled by the easy accessibility.
 Sprague is one of the best places to catch the sunrise in Rocky Mountain National Park.

 Difficulty: Easy with accessibility ramps

 Red Tape and Local Tips: No dogs.
 Wander the lake at sunrise for incredible views.

 Famous for its year-round snow, at the base of St Mary’s Glacier, is one of the most accessible alpine lakes in Colorado.
-Make your way up the two-mile trail to the base of St. Mary’s Glacier (not really a glacier, but a permanent snow field) where there is a picture-perfect alpine lake.
-Adventurous hikes can continue up the “glacier” just be sure to bring some traction and maybe a hiking pole or two.
+Make your way up the two-mile trail to the base of St. Mary’s Glacier (not really a glacier, but a permanent snowfield) where there is a picture-perfect alpine lake.
+Adventurous hikers can continue up the “glacier” just be sure to bring some traction and maybe a hiking pole or two.

 Distance: 1.9 miles

 Red Tape and Local Tips: There is a $5 parking fee at both parking lots for St Mary’s.
 This area is also an awesome place to practice mountaineering skills or go for a mid-summer ski session.

 Talk about iconic Colorado views!
 Maroon Lake brings you the best of the Bells, the Maroon Bells that is.
 If you’re lucky, you’ll get a perfect reflection of these towering peaks against the lake.
 This is a busy area, but for good reason, the views are delicious!